Ministry of Internal Affairs (Romania)

 The Ministry of Internal Affairs of Romania (Ministerul Afacerilor Interne) is one of the eighteen ministries of the Government of Romania.

 From 23 August 1944 to 18 March 1975 the ministry held the title of Minister of Internal Affairs, between 2004 and 2007, held the title of Minister of Administration and Interior, and since April 2007, Minister of Interior and Administrative Reform.
 In December 2008, the Boc government changed the name back to Ministry of Administration and Interior.

 Until 2006, the ministry was housed near Lipscani in Palatul Vama Poştei, built between 1914 and 1926 according to the architect Statie Ciortan's plans.
 In 2006 the ministry moved into the former building of the Senate on Revolution Square.

 Subordinated structures

+Within Romania, the following structures are subordinated to the Ministry of Internal Affairs: